Anandsg/Namaste-React/README.md

 - **Akshay Saini**: Thank you for creating the "Namaste React" course and providing valuable insights into React development.

-- **Credits**: I'd like to extend a special thanks to my friend Pankaj for contributing PDF format assignment solutions.
+- **Credits**: I'd like to extend a special thanks to Pankaj for contributing PDF format assignment solutions.
 You can find his LinkedIn profile [here](https://www.linkedin.com/in/pankaj5214/).

 Happy learning! 🚀